 The thing I love most about nail art is that it's a conversation starter.
-The other day, I was in a dressing room line with a pile of denim in my arms and I noticed the girl in front of me has the coolest manicure: a royal purple chrome with ornate gemstones.
+The other day, I was in the dressing room line at Everlane with a pile of denim in my arms and I noticed the girl in front of me has the coolest manicure: a royal purple chrome with ornate gemstones.
 "They took four hours," she told me once we got to talking.
-"And, these get stuck in my hair," she gestures to the honking jewel glued in the centre of her ring finger.
+"And, these get stuck in my hair," she gestures to the honking jewel glued in the center of her ring finger.

 In contrast, my own manicure is very minimalist, but it also has a story.
 Last week, I got my nails done at New York's Vanity Projects salon.
 My nail artist, Natsuki Amano, is capable of the most extra and intricate art.
 The design I ask her for is one she immediately notes as simple but very popular right now: the velvet manicure.